Notting Hill Carnival: History

-By 1976, the event had become definitely Caribbean in flavour, with around 150,000 people attending.
-However, in that year and several subsequent years, the carnival was marred by riots, in which predominantly Caribbean youths fought with police – a target due to the continuous harassment the population felt they were under.
+The 1976 carnival was marred by riots.
 During this period, there was considerable press coverage of the disorder, which some felt took an unfairly negative and one-sided view of the carnival.
-For a while it looked as if the event would be banned.
+There were calls from politicians and the press for the event to be banned or relocated.
 Prince Charles was one of the few establishment figures who supported the event.
 Leila Hassan campaigned for Arts Council England to recognise the Notting Hill Carnival as an art form.

 Since 1978 the national Panorama competition is held on the Saturday preceding the carnival.

-Concerns about the size of the event resulted in London's then mayor, Ken Livingstone, setting up a Carnival Review Group to look into "formulating guidelines to safeguard the future of the Carnival".
+Concerns about the size of the event resulted in London's then mayor, Ken Livingstone, setting up a Carnival Review Group in 2000 to look into "formulating guidelines to safeguard the future of the Carnival".
 An interim report by the review resulted in a change to the route in 2002.
 When the full report was published in 2004, it recommended that Hyde Park be used as a "savannah" (an open space to draw crowds away from residential areas), though the proposal of such a move attracted concerns, including that the Hyde Park event might overshadow the original street carnival.

-In 2003, the Notting Hill Carnival was run by a limited company, the Notting Hill Carnival Trust Ltd. A report by the London Development Agency on the 2002 Carnival estimated that the event contributed around £93 million to the London and UK economy, set against an estimated £6–10 million costs.
-However, the 2016 residents' survey commissioned by local Conservative Member of Parliament (MP) Victoria Borwick found that while 6% of businesses reported an upturn in trade, many others boarded up their shopfronts and lost business due to closure.
+In 2003 the Notting Hill Carnival was run by a limited company, the Notting Hill Carnival Trust Ltd. A report by the London Development Agency on the 2002 Carnival estimated that the event contributed around £93 million to the London and UK economy.

-For 2014, a Notting Hill Carnival illustrated guide was created by official city guide to London visitlondon.com.
-The infographic includes Carnival tips, transport information and a route map.
-The book Carnival: A Photographic and Testimonial History of the Notting Hill Carnival, by Ishmahil Blagrove and Margaret Busby, was also published in August 2014 by Rice N Peas.
+The Mayor of London's Carnival Review Group's report (published in 2004) led to the parades taking a circular rather than linear route, but a recommendation to relocate the event in Hyde Park has been resisted.

 In 2015 there was controversy when the Carnival Trust charged journalists £100 to cover the event, and demanded copies of all work produced relating to the event within three weeks of the end of the Carnival.
 The National Union of Journalists organised a boycott of the event.
-In 2016 the charge remained; however, in June 2017, the Carnival's new event management team introduced a revised media policy, with no request for any accreditation fees.
+In 2016 the charge remained, but in June 2017 the Carnival's new event management team introduced a revised media policy, with no request for any accreditation fees.